Percentage Increase Calculator

 |---|---|---|

-| Definition | Relative change as a percentage | Absolute difference between percentages |
+| Meaning | Relative change compared with the original value | Simple difference between two percentages |

-| Formula | \( \frac{\text{Change}}{\text{Original}} \times 100 \) | New % - Old % |
+| Formula | \( \frac{\text{Change}}{\text{Original}} \times 100 \) | New percentage - old percentage |

 | Example | 5% to 10% = 100% increase | 5% to 10% = 5 percentage points |

-Reverse Calculation: Finding Final Value
+Reverse Percentage Increase: Find the Final Value

 Final Value Formula: